cta-observatory/lstmcpipe/docs/lstmcpipe_user_doc.md

 <span style="font-size:smaller;">

-So far the reference pipeline is `lstchain` and only with it a full analysis is possible.
+So far the reference pipeline is `lstchain`.
-There is however support for `ctapipe` and `hiperta` as well.
+There is however some support for `ctapipe` and `hiperta` as well (depending on lstmcpipe version).
 The processing up to dl1 is relatively agnostic of the pipeline; working implementations exist for all of them.

 In the case of `hiperta` a custom script converts the dl1 output to `lstchain` compatible files and the later stages